How to Recognize Signs of Autism in Babies

 There is a diverse set of autism symptoms, and some are extremely subtle.
 For instance, a child simply might not be developing “joint attention” skills, like pointing at objects for a parent to see.
 At 12 months of age, they may lack a reciprocal social smile (that is, returning a parent’s smile) which is cause for concern.
 And where neurotypical kids might constantly bring objects to parents, a child on the spectrum might not.
-But on the less subtle side, children on the autism spectrum may also have difficulty making eye contact, parrot the things other people say, not respond to their name, or flap their hands constantly.
+But on the less subtle side, children on the autism spectrum may also have difficulty making eye contact, parrot the things other people say, not respond to their name, or flap their hands repetitively

 Importantly, none of these behaviors taken on their own should cause great concern.
 But when they stack up, it’s time to alert a pediatrician.